-This request is sole source because the Harvard Kennedy School Government Performance Lab (GPL) provides unique, intensive technical assistance to states to enhance child welfare and early childhood policies, programs and services.
-Since 2011, GPL has engaged in 89 governmentside technical assistance projects with 65 jurisdictions spread across 30 states, using new datadriven public management tools to achieve better outcomes.
-Approval of this amendment to the agreement will allow the Department to continue to work with GPL to design and implement a variety of "Innovation Initiatives" to support New Hampshire's child welfare transformation efforts.
+This agreement is sole source because the Harvard Kennedy School Government Performance Lab (GPL) provides unique, intensive technical assistance to states to enhance child welfare and early childhood policies, programs and services.
+Since 2011, GPL has engaged in 89 government-side technical assistance projects with 65 jurisdictions spread across 30 states, using new data-driven public management tools to achieve better outcomes.
+Approval of this agreement will allow the Department to work with GPL to design and implement a variety of "Innovation Initiatives" to support New Hampshire's child welfare transformation efforts.
 "Innovation Initiatives" include improvements to procurement and contracting processes, use of data to inform service delivery and referral systems, piloting of new services or service-delivery models, establishing active contract management systems between governments and service providers, optimizing resource allocation, and other initiatives designed to improve government performance.

-The purpose of the GPL is to provide assistance to enhance the system serving at risk children and families to prevent maltreatment, reduce the need for children to be placed outside their homes and communities, and to create connections across the Department and the community to support families before crises occur.
-GPL provides services to develop the Department's capacity to strategically use data, contracts, and provider management to better meet the needs of families and produce improved outcomes.
-Assistance from GP currently includes:
+The Department is seeking GPL's assistance to enhance the system serving at risk children and families to prevent maltreatment, reduce the need for children to be placed outside their homes and communities, and to create connections across the Department and the community to support families before crises occur.
+GPL will provide services to develop the Department's capacity to strategically use data, contracts, and provider management to better meet the needs of families and produce improved outcomes.